Update (February 15, 2026): ‘Specifications,’ and ‘Price & Release Date’ sections revised.

 Specifications

-The Uncharted’s 74.7 kWh lithium-ion battery powers either a single-motor FWD setup or dual-motor AWD system.
-The Premium FWD model produces 221 hp and offers more than 300 miles of range.
+The Uncharted’s 74.7 kWh lithium-ion battery powers either a single-motor FWD setup or a dual-motor AWD system.
+The Premium FWD model produces 221 hp and offers a manufacturer-estimated range of more than 300 miles.

-The Sport and GT trims use dual motors for a combined 338 hp and approximately 290 miles of range.
-Both AWD variants include Subaru’s Symmetrical All-Wheel Drive and X-MODE for improved traction.
+The Sport and GT trims use dual motors for a combined 338 hp and include Subaru Symmetrical All-Wheel Drive with X-MODE Dual-Mode System.
+Subaru estimates more than 285 miles of range for the Sport and more than 270 miles for the GT.

 Charging